AnnaPestova1/Sky_Event_front/README.md

 The Sky Events app allows users to organize the sky events data they want to observe.

-The Front End is built on Vite React.
+The Front End is built on Vite React and Material UI.
 The Back end is built on Node.js with Express.
 MongoDB is used as a database.